higham/org-mode-syntax-cheat-sheet/readme.md

-Org-Mode Syntax Cheat-Sheet
+Org Mode Syntax Cheat Sheet
 ===========================

-A document `cheat_sheet.org` showing the most important aspects of Org-mode syntax.
+A document `cheat_sheet.org` showing the most important aspects of Org mode syntax.
 It is adapted from an example of Org syntax in the article [Org-Mode Is One of the Most Reasonable Markup Language to Use for Text](http://karl-voit.at/2017/09/23/orgmode-as-markup-only/) by Karl Voit.